otterize/docs/docs/documentation/3-guides/3-k8s-ibac-via-network-policies.md

 ## Deep dive - how intents translate to network policies.
 Let's follow an example scenario and track how Otterize configures network policies when we apply intents.
 ### Deploy example
-Our simple example consists of two pods: an HTTP server and a client that calls it.
+Our example consists of two pods: an HTTP server and a client that calls it.
 We also deploy a default-deny ingress network policy, blocking pods from accepting incoming calls unless another network policy explicitly allows them.

 <Tabs>